 We’ve almost reached the proverbial top floor.
 Our Basics of Construction Classes series, as defined by the Commercial Lines Manual, is nearing its thrilling conclusion with Construction Class 6 Fire-Resistive (CC 6).
 As the name implies, this is the construction type best able to withstand the peril of fire.

 You see examples of CC 6 throughout major cities.
-These are the buildings which characterize the beautiful skylines of New York, San Francisco and, of course, Seattle.
+These are the buildings that characterize the beautiful skylines of New York, San Francisco, and, of course, Seattle.